SWASTIC-7/0xtcp/README.md

 # TCP Implementation in Rust

-OxTCP is an experimental transport-layer engine [RFC-793] written from scratch in Rust.
+0xTCP is an experimental transport-layer engine [RFC-793] written from scratch in Rust.
 It focuses on robustness and RFC compliance, supporting selective acknowledgments, D-SACK, timestamp options, reassembly queuing, fast recovery, and async integrations for real-world performance testing.

 ## Features
 - [x] Sequence & Acknowledgment Number Tracking